 Prior to moving to 43 Commonwealth, the Rosenthals had the interior remodeled by architects Bigelow and Wadsworth.
-Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN G-49).
+Plans for the remodeling are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN G-49).

 On April 7, 1948, 43 Commonwealth was purchased from the Rosenthals, by Michael (Max) Lilly, a partner in the Lilly Construction Company with his father, Harry Lilly, and brother, David Lilly.
 Michael Lilly and his wife, Goldie Gertrude (Karess) Lilly, lived at 215 Newbury.

 In 1948, he converted 43 Commonwealth into six apartments.
-Plans for the remodeling, prepared by architect Clark F. Merrick, are included in the City of Boston Clueprints Collection in the Boston Public Library’s Arts Department (reference BIN R-88).
+Plans for the remodeling, prepared by architect Clark F. Merrick, are included in the City of Boston Blueprints Collection in the Boston City Archives (reference BIN R-88).